-- Locate the recommended tire pressure on the RV's Tire and Loading Information label located on the forward, off-door-side exterior. - 2.
-Record the tire pressure of all tires. - a.
-If the tire pressure is too high in any of the tires, slowly release air by gently pressing on the tire valve stem with the edge of your tire gauge until you get to the correct pressure. - b.
-If the tire pressure is too low, note the difference between the actual measured tire pressure, and the correct tire pressure.
-These "missing" pounds of pressure are what you will need to add. - At a service station or using an air compressor, add the missing pounds of air pressure to each tire that is under-inflated. - Check all the tires to make sure they have the same air pressure.
+- 1. To find the recommended tire pressure, locate the RV's Tire and Loading Information label located on the off-door-side, forward exterior. - 2.
+Check the tire pressure of all tires with a tire pressure gauge (customer supplied). - a.
+If the tire pressure is TOO HIGH in any of the tires, gently press on the tire valve stem with the edge of your tire gauge.
+Slowly release air until the correct pressure is reached. - b.
+If the tire pressure is TOO LOW in any of the tires, note the difference between the measured tire pressure and the correct tire pressure.
+This is the amount of air pressure that needs to be added.